paylesworth/web230/WEB230Mod6.md

 - `focus` and `blur`
 - when an element is selected it has `focus`
 - when it looses focus a `blur` event is fired
-- often used with forms
+- most often used with forms
+- does not propogate

 ---

 # Load Event

-- `load` event fires when the window finishes loading
+- `load` event fires on the `window` object when the window finishes loading
 - often used to schedule initialization actions that require the DOM
 - element that load external files, such as images, also have a load event
 - `beforeunload` fires when navigating away from a page
+  - most browsers will ignore this due to abuse

 ---